Tuesday, 2:00pm-4:00pm; Thursday, 8:15am-9:15am

 AB, Mathematics, Dartmouth College

 As is the case with my research, my teaching interests are focused both on early modern Spanish literature and on the acquisition of the Spanish language.
 During the fall and spring semesters I teach both undergraduate and graduate courses on Spanish literature of the sixteenth and seventeenth centuries; in the summer I teach introductory Spanish language classes.
+I am also the UA in Colombia Faculty Director, and will be directing our summer program at the Universidad del Norte in Barranquilla, Colombia beginning in 2019.

 “Helping Undergraduates Make Connections to Don Quixote.”
 Approaches to Teaching Cervantes’s ‘Don Quixote.’
 Eds.
 James A. Parr and Lisa Vollendorf.
 New York: Modern Language Association, 2015.
 218-24.